Best Practices

 Section titled “Role separation”- PM — Workflow design, context management, review approval

-- Engineer — Skill implementation, pipeline execution
+- Engineer — Skill implementation, workflow execution

 Leverage context